taka-rl/RL_APS/README.md

 # RL_APS
-This repository is a development environment for my thesis which is "Reinforcement learning based automated parking systems".
-It provides the training envrionment for the agent in both parallel and perpendicular parkings.
+This repository is a development environment for my thesis: "Reinforcement Learning-Based Automated Parking Systems."
+It provides the training environment for the agent in both parallel and perpendicular parking scenarios.

-The following videos present the trained agent in the parking simulation.
+The following videos present the trained agent's behavior in the parking simulation.
 The environment is a continuous action space in the perpendicular parking.
 - without guidance